I’m still playing catch up, but here is my offering for day 13. Somewhat disturbingly, I really enjoyed creating this short story!

 A bright light, not unlike a camera flash, caught his attention.
 He was in a nondescript room.
 Bland white walls, almost sterile.
 A stainless steel trolley occupied one corner of the room.
 A table stood next to it littered with all manner of unpleasant-looking implements.
 Scalpels, forceps, grips, bonesaws, butchery knives.
 They were tarnished and rusted.
 They looked as if they were caked in dried blood.
 Something on the trolley was covered in a once-white sheet, now stained a deep red.
 He walked over to the trolley, reached out his hand to remove the sheet.
 He stopped dead.
 His hands were slick with warm, sticky blood.
 He didn’t think it was his own.
 Another flash and he sat bolt upright in his bed.
 Drenched in sweat, he frantically checked his hands.
 Though there was no blood, he bolted for the shower.
 Micah scrubbed himself raw under scalding hot water.

 ~ ~ ~ ~

 The bourbon.
 That must have been where he went wrong last night.
 But he slept.
 No, more than that.
 He had the best night’s sleep he could remember.
 The dream terrified him though.
 He could do without that.
 Forgoing anything alcoholic this time, he drank only water from mid-afternoon.
 That night, he took the pills and headed to bed with renewed hope.
 The bright flash visited him once again.
 This time the metal trolley was uncovered.
 Unidentifiable human remains and viscera covered the surface.
 Metal bowls held what looked like organs.
 He scrambled backwards knocking over the table of tools in his haste to get away.
-It was only now he noticed the translucent plastic sheet colouring the walls, floor and ceiling.
+It was only now he noticed the translucent plastic sheet covering the walls, floor and ceiling.
 It seemed as though blood had managed to get everywhere in a violent display.
 The second flash came, waking him from the gory scene.

 ~ ~ ~ ~